The Best Places to Visit in Vietnam Complete Guide

 Arriving in Da Nang

-If you are flying in from Siem Reap, Cambodia the closest international airport is Da Nang International Airport.
-The airport is only a few km away from the city center, and fairly close to most of the beach resorts too.
+If you are flying in from Siem Reap, Cambodia, the closest international airport is Da Nang International Airport.
+The airport is only a few km away from the city center, and reasonably close to most of the beach resorts too.
 Grab a taxi at the airport or book a private transfer for Da Nang here for a hassle-free journey.

 Vietnam caters to all kinds of travelers, whether you are on a tight budget or like to travel in comfort.

 Open Tour buses and trains are the easiest ways to travel long distances in Vietnam.
 Both transport methods have overnight options, which allow you to save a few bucks on hotel accommodation.
 Tickets can also easily be bought at most travel agencies in Hanoi or HCMC.